hpsim/OGL/README.md

     cmake --build --preset ninja-cpuonly-release  --target install

-After a sucesfull build install make sure that the `system/controlDict` includes the `libOGL.so` or  `libOGL.dyLib` file:
+After a successful build install make sure that the `system/controlDict` includes the `libOGL.so` or  `libOGL.dyLib` file:

     libs ("libOGL.so");